Free Vermont Rental Lease Agreement Templates (6) | PDF | Word

 Landlord-Tenant Laws

-The statutory ordinances pertaining to the legalities of lessee and lessor interplay are set forth by the Vermont Statutes Annotated in the section titled Residential Rental Agreements (9 V.S.A. § 4451 – 4469a).
+The statutory ordinances pertaining to the legalities of landlord-tenant interactions are set forth by the Vermont Statutes Annotated in the section titled Residential Rental Agreements (9 V.S.A. § 4451 – 4469a).

 Comments